-Q. I missed the final application deadline for the degree program that I want to apply—is there any way I can still apply?
+Q. I missed the final application deadline for the degree program that I want to apply to — is there any way I can still apply?

 A. Unfortunately, you would not be able to submit an application after an application deadline has passed.
 You are welcome to submit an application for a future admission term.

 Q. I experienced technical difficulties accessing the SOE website or online application, which caused me to miss the application deadline.
 Can any exception be made for me to submit an application based on this circumstance?